fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 * Pre-trained weights for PASCAL VOC

-* Code to download the augmented PASCAL VOC 2012 dataset and prepare TRRecordDatasets for training and validation
+* Code to download the PASCAL VOC 2012 dataset and extra data from [Hariharan et al.](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/), and prepare datasets for training and validation

 * Data augmentation code based on OpenCV